Holidays Calendar for October 26, 2024

 The Foundation Day of Catanduanes (Araw ng Pagkakatatag ng Catanduanes) is a special non-working holiday in the Philippine province of Catanduanes that commemorates its separation from the province of Albay.
 It is celebrated annually on October 26.

 October 26 is National Mincemeat Day.
-This food holiday is dedicated to a type of pie filling which is popular in English-speaking countries and has been around for centuries.
+This food holiday is dedicated to a type of pie filling that is popular in English-speaking countries and has been around for centuries.

 For many people in North America, fall is strongly associated with pumpkins because they are carved as jack-o’-lanterns for Halloween, and pumpkin pie is a Thanksgiving meal staple.
 No wonder that many Americans celebrate National Pumpkin Day.
 Although unofficial, it is quite popular throughout the United States.